ancap-ch/from-en/en/Universally Preferable Behaviour/p02_ch02_the_first_test_rape.md

 #### The Coma Test

 Intuitively, it is hard to imagine that any theory ascribing immorality to a man in a coma could be valid.
-Any ethical theory that posits a positive action as universally preferable behaviour faces the challenge of “the coma test.”
+Any ethical theory that posits a positive action as universally preferable behaviour faces the challenge of “the coma test”.
 If I say that giving to charity is a moral absolute, then clearly not giving to charity would be immoral.
 However, a man in a coma is clearly unable to give to charity, and thus would, by my theory, be classified as immoral.
 Similarly, a man who is asleep, or has no money to give – or the man currently *receiving* charity – would all be immoral.

 This is another central problem with any theory that posits a positive action such as “rape” as moral.
-At any given time, there are any number of people who are unable to perform such positive actions, who must then be condemned as evil, even though they have no capacity to be “good.”
+At any given time, there are any number of people who are unable to perform such positive actions, who must then be condemned as evil, even though they have no capacity to be “good”.
 However, if it is impossible to avoid being “evil”, then clearly evil as a concept makes no sense.
 In the example above of the rock crashing down a hill, the rock is not “evil” for hitting your car, since it has no capacity to avoid it of its own free will.
 If a man’s brakes fail right after they have been serviced, then it is not his responsibility for failing to come to a stop.
 If he has never once had his brakes serviced in ten years, then his irresponsibility is the proximate cause of his continued momentum, and he can be blamed.

 In this way, the concept of “avoidability” retains its use.
 A man in a coma is unable to avoid lying in his bed, since he is in a state of quasi-unconsciousness.
 Since he is unable to avoid his actions – or inaction in this case – his immobility cannot be immoral.